marcuscozza/TheosIOS13Intall/README.md

-# TheosIOS13Intall
+# Theos IOS13 Intall Guide
-How to install theos on ios 13 jailbreak
+##How to install theos on ios 13 jailbreak